BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ### Profiles
 Profiles allow you to map properties to different profiles - for example, dev, test, prod or mock.
 We can activate these profiles in different environments to set(override) the properties we need.
-If the property is defined as an environment and a system property, the system property takes precedence.
+The profile property can be defined as either an environment variable or a system property.
+If both are defined, the system property will take precedence before the environment variable.

-This property cannot be overridden at runtime and cannot be used in variable substitution of property values.
+This profile property is a special property and cannot be overridden within your configuration definition.
+If a profile is set, it is only appended as a suffix to a key to determine if there is a defined property override for the key.

-Setting a Profile will override an Environment Suffix if it is set.
+The profile property cannot be used in variable substitution for your properties in the configuration.

 When an environment or system property with the key `bordertech.config.profile` is set, it is used as the suffix for each property lookup: